Rapid Action Battalion

-Rapid Action Battalion or RAB, is an anti-crime and anti-terrorism unit of the Bangladesh Police.
-This elite force consists of members of the Bangladesh Army, Bangladesh Police, Bangladesh Navy, Bangladesh Air Force, Border Guard Bangladesh, Bangladesh Civil Service and Bangladesh Ansar.
-It was formed on 26 March 2004 as RAT (Rapid Action Team), and commenced operations on 14 April 2004.
-From 2004 to 2008 RAB had killed 1,062 people.
+Rapid Action Battalion (র্যাপিড অ্যাকশন ব্যাটালিয়ন; abbreviated as RAB) is the premier counterterrorism unit of Bangladesh, under the command of Bangladesh Police.
+This elite force consists of operatives of the Bangladesh Army, Bangladesh Navy, Bangladesh Air Force, Bangladesh Police, Border Guard Bangladesh and Bangladesh Ansar.
+It was formed on 26 March 2004 as Rapid Action Team, and commenced operations on 14 April 2004.

-The Rapid Action Battalion has been criticized by rights groups for its use of extrajudicial killings and is accused of forced disappearances.
+The Rapid Action Battalion has faced criticism from human rights groups for their use of extrajudicial killings and alleged involvement in enforced disappearances.
+It is estimated that between 2004 and 2008, RAB had killed 1,062 people.